 Secondary school vaccines are available on the NIP and should be administered to all children with CF including Year 7 (12-13 years of age): Boostrix® (diphtheria-tetanus-pertussis) and Gardasil 9® (human papillomavirus) and in Year 10 (14-19 years) Nimenrix® (meningococcal ACWY).

 Patients with CF are funded to receive influenza vaccines annually from 6 months of age.
 2 doses of the age-specific vaccine are required in the first year of receiving the vaccine [refer to MVEC: Influenza vaccine recommendations].

 Prevenar 13® (pneumococcal conjugate) should be given 6-weeks, 4-months, 6-months (additional dose) and 12-months.

 A dose of Pneumovax 23® (pneumococcal polysaccharide) should be should be given at 4-years of age.
-A second dose should then be given approximately 10 years later (at 15-18 years of age).
+A second dose should then be given at least 5 years later.

 Further booster vaccines are required if being worked up for a lung transplant [refer to MVEC: Solid organ transplant recipient]

 Other vaccines to consider